 As a producer, Adam launched the Step Up film franchise and also co-produced the 82nd Annual Academy Awards, which earned twelve total Emmy nominations, and Adam himself two nominations for producing and choreography.
 Adam recently acted as Executive Producing for Hocus Pocus 2, the sequel to the original Hocus Pocus, for Disney+, which reunites the beloved cast of Bette Midler, Sarah Jessica Parker and Kathy Najimy.

 Adam’s range of talent, and body of work, also extends to culture-defining television.
-Adam has directed episodes for zeitgeist-grabbing shows that include Glee, Modern Family and Netflix’s A.J. and the Queen, and next he will be directing episodes for season two of Emmy-nominated Only Murders in the Building.
+Adam has directed episodes for zeitgeist-grabbing shows that include Glee, Modern Family and Netflix’s A.J. and the Queen, and most recently he directed episodes for season three of Emmy-nominated Only Murders in the Building.

 As a commercial/branded content director, Adam continues to collaborate with forward-looking companies to create unique storytelling experiences, as he has with previous campaigns for Macy’s, Schick and Rock the Vote.